fbarrella/git-clean-repo/README.md

 - Add the 'git-clean-repo.sh' file to the same folder you used to create the '.bashrc' file
 - Edit the '.bashrc' file and insert the command line: `alias clean-repo='~/git-clean-repo.sh'`
 - Save the file and you're ready to use it!
+- All you must do is open terminal into the desired repository and run the command `clean-repo`!

 ## como usar (PT-BR)